 - Injuries from risky behavior engaged in while high

-What To Do If You Develop An Addiction To One Of The Most Addictive Drugs
+What to Do ff You Develop an Addiction to One of the Most Addictive Drugs

-If you, a loved one, or anyone you care about may have developed an addiction to one of the most addictive drugs on the planet, the first thing you should do is talk to a professional about a treatment plan.
-In some cases trying to detox and endure withdrawals solo can be incredibly difficult and can even be deadly.
+If you, a loved one, or anyone you care about may have developed an addiction to one of the most addictive drugs on the planet, you should first talk to a professional about a treatment plan.
+In some cases, trying to detox and endure withdrawals solo can be incredibly difficult and can even be deadly.

-By working with a local addiction professional not only can the detox and withdrawal process be completed in a clean, safe, and confidential environment, but there will also be medical supervision in the event of any potential complications.
+By working with a professional treatment and rehabilitation center, the detox and withdrawal process can be completed in a clean, safe, and confidential environment.
+There will also be medical supervision in case of potential complications.
 This can lay the groundwork for a long and successful road to recovery.

 Infinite Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial guidelines and medical review policy.